 In Tunisia, the claims subject to Tunisian Law permit the arrest of a vessel, regardless of whether the underlying debt is incurred by owner, disponent owner, operator or charterer.

-Under Tunisian Law anyone with authority binds the vessel in rem (in rem' actions, meaning that the action is against a thing, rather than against a person), if the supplier is not timely notified otherwise The ship can be arrested even if the owner of the ship is not the debtor of the maritime claim.
-The owner of the ship, in order to have his ship released from arrest, has to give a guarantee for the payment of the claim to the author of the arrest.
-This means that the owner of the ship will have to guarantee the payment of the claim, even if a third person (charterer, issuer of the Bill of Lading) is the debtor toward the arresting party.
-Generally, the vessel, itself, is responsible for payment of lines, mortgages or any other maritime lien that may arise.
+Under Tunisian Law anyone with authority binds the vessel in rem (in rem" actions, meaning that the action is against a thing, rather than against a person).
+The ship can be arrested even if the ship owner's is not the debtor of the maritime claim.
+In order to have his ship released from arrest, the ship owner's have to pay the claim or to give a Bank guarantee issued by a Tunisian bank or else a cash deposit at the General Treasure Department of Tunisia.
+The ship owner's will have to guarantee the payment of the claim, even if a third person charterer, issuer of the Bill of Lading is the debtor toward the arresting party.
+Generally, the vessel, itself, is responsible for payment of claims, liens, mortgages or any other maritime lien that may arise.
 When the owner encumbers a vessel with a First Preferred Ship's Mortgage, it is the vessel that guarantees payment, rather than the owner.
 However, the owner may be personally liable if they signed a personal promise or guaranty to pay.